seungjinyu/kubelog-go/README.md

 env file is located in envs

 in there you configure every environment variable but currently there are just a few.

+# AUTH

+trying to use oidc to authenticate user and give permission about the resources.